lukehaines2/lukehaines2/README.md

 As a Front End contractor I'm most at home working with React and JS codebases, but my experience has also included a fair bit of full-stack work along with a bit of PHP and wordpress type projects.\
 When I'm not coding it's safe to say I'll be doing something related to the financial markets, whether it be researching/investing/ trading/building.
 See what I'm up to on [![Twitter][1.2]][1] or [![LinkedIn][2.2]][2].

+Fun fact: The CEO of github liked my tweet about open source once 🤗

 ## 🔧 My Core Technologies & Tools